-Some interesting points emerge from the chart.
-During the first three contractions in the rate of change in the CPI, the rate fell below zero-that is, the index declined.
-But the rate barely reached zero in the next two contractions (1958 and 1961) and did not do so at all in the last one (1967).
+Some interesting points emerge from Table 1.
+During the first three contractions in the rate of change in the CPI, the rate fell below zero, that is, the index declined.
+But the rate barely reached zero in the next two contractions (1958 and 1961), and did not do so at all in the last one (1967).
 Indeed, the level of the rate at its successive low points becomes progressively higher throughout the period.
 There is a related tendency for the declines in the rate to become progressively smaller.
-In the first two contractions the rate dropped eighteen and fifteen percentage points; in the next two, three and four and one half percentage points; and in the last two, two and two and one half percentage points.
+In the first two contractions the rate dropped 18 and 15 percentage points; in the next two, 3 and 41⁄2 percentage points; and in the last two, 2 and 21⁄2 percentage points.
 However, the high points in the rate have not become progressively higher, nor have the expansions become progressively larger.
 If there has been a rising floor under the rate, there has not been a rising ceiling also.
-The peak rates form a U-shaped curve.
-One possible explanation, which needs further exploration, is that the rising importance of services and the diminishing importance of foods in family budgets have had the effect of preventing declines in the rate of change of the CPI from
+One possible explanation, which needs further exploration, is that the rising importance of services, and the diminishing importance of foods, in family budgets has had the effect of preventing declines in the rate of change of the CPI from reaching as low a level in recent years as they did earlier in the postwar period.